BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ### Protected Services

-Your Bitcoin VPS installation is minimal, and almost no communication is allowed to the VPS.
+Your Bitcoin VPS installation is minimal and allows almost no communication.
 This is managed through Part 3 of the StackScript, which blocks access to most of the ports on the VPS.

 Two files control these restrictions, one for IPv4 and one for IPv6: